samuelroland/dme/docs/paradigm-analysis-report.typ

 #align(center)[
 #text(size: 20pt)[= Ownership and lifetimes]
-How Rust's unique feature will help us develop a safe and fast desktop app
+How Rust's unique feature will help us develop a stable, fast and multi-threaded desktop app
 #image("logo/logo.svg", height: 4em)
+PLM - Paradigm analysis report
 ]

-#outline() // TOC
+#outline(
+ title: "Table of Contents",
+)

 == Needs
 Before discussing this paradigm, let's briefly recall what DME (Delightful Markdown Experience) desktop app needs.
 We need to build several features that would greatly increase the experience if they are very optimized to be the fastest.
 To achieve maximum speed, we need to multi-threading to the maximum, making all IOs tasks in separated threads to avoid waiting on hardware when we could move forward with computation.